virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `nodeId`, `nodGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
-- `string` - container path, where a directory is to be created
+- `string` - container path where a directory is to be created

 ### writeFile